RoyalUr/RoyalUr.net/docs/CODEBASE.md

 * `./compile.sh dev` skips minification of the JavaScript code, doesn't add the version numbers, and only generates assets that are missing or have changed.

-* `./compile.sh nojs` is similar to the dev mode, however it skips updating the JavaScript completely.
-This is sometimes nice when you are just updating the HTML or CSS, as compiling the JavaScript can sometimes be slow.

 ## ⚙ The files to compile are set in compilation.json
 The source files, all resource files, and the target